devplus45/translator/README.md

 🔥 [Start Alliance Horde Translator](https://dlgram.com/lqIns)

+Note : Be careful using this translator to avoid getting banned

 The translator typically works by analyzing the text entered by one player and then converting it into the corresponding language of the other faction.